Shadow-Admins/Cyber_Club/Starting_Point/DFIR/Memory_Forensics/Volatility/README.md

 <P>
     <details>
         <summary>Spoilers</summary>
-            <li>We are going to have to look for network related analysis options</li>
+            - We are going to have to look for network related analysis options
     </details>
 </p>
 <p>